Operation Mistral 2: Aftermath

 During the Trial of Gotovina et al before the International Criminal Tribunal for the former Yugoslavia, Reynaud Theunens compared Operations Mistral 2 and Storm in his capacity as an expert witness for the prosecution.
-Theunens pointed out that civilian property and infrastructure at less risk in the aftermath of Operation Mistral 2, as Gotovina had issued much more strict orders in that respect, establishing companies specifically tasked with security and imposing a curfew in Jajce.
+Theunens pointed out that civilian property and infrastructure was at less risk in the aftermath of Operation Mistral 2, as Gotovina had issued much more strict orders in that respect, establishing companies specifically tasked with security and imposing a curfew in Jajce.
 The HV and the HVO sustained losses of 74 killed and 226 wounded in the operation.

 In 2007, Croatian authorities received information that the commanding officer of the 7th Guards Brigade, Brigadier Ivan Korade, had ordered the killing of VRS prisoners of war during the offensive.
 Charges of war crimes were brought against seven soldiers of the brigade, specifying that they executed Korade's orders to kill one VRS prisoner and one unknown man in the village of Halapić near Glamoč, and four VRS prisoners in the village of Mlinište.
 Five defendants were convicted and the remaining two acquitted in October 2011.
 Two of them were sentenced to six years in prison, one of them to five years and the remaining two to two years' imprisonment.
 Korade was never tried, as he committed suicide following a standoff with police officers who sought to apprehend him in relation to a quadruple murder committed in late March 2008.
 In 2016, Bosnian Serb officials filed a criminal complaint against the Croatian Minister of Defence, Damir Krstičević, alleging that he and other high-ranking Croatian officials had committed war crimes during the offensive.
 Bosnian authorities were also investigating Krstičević for crimes committed in Jajce and Donji Vakuf.
 On 13 September 1995, a bus convoy of Serb civilian refugees moving towards Jajce were fired upon in the village of Bravnice, before being hit with a rocket-propelled grenade and set on fire, killing 32 people.
 Nine Serbian POWs were also killed.